Fraunhofer-AISEC/cmc/doc/architecture.md

 respective AMD servers.

 __sgxdriver:__
-The *sgxdriver* interfaces with the Intel SGX CPU.
-It retrieves SGX measurements in the form of an SGX attestation report signed by the SGX quoting enclave.
+The *sgxdriver* interfaces with an Intel SGX-capable CPU.
+It retrieves SGX measurements in the form of an SGX Quote signed by the SGX quoting enclave.
 It implements a small caching mechanism to fetch and store the certificate chain used for report verification from the Intel SGX API.

 __tdxdriver:__
-*Will be implemented as soon as Intel TDX hardware is available.*
+The *tdxdriver* interfaces with an Intel TDX-capable CPU.
+It retrieves TDX measurements in the form of a TDX Quote signed by the SGQ quoting enclave.

 __swdriver:__
-The *swdriver* simply creates keys in software for testing purposes.
-Currently, it does not implement a measurement functionality. **Note**: This should mainly be used for testing purposes.
+The *swdriver* creates keys in software for testing purposes.
+It can retrieve user space container measurements.

 __estserver:__
 During provisioning, the cmcd requires interaction with a provisioning server (*estserver*).
 The